 Synthetic Oil & Leaks

-There are many reports of owners using regular oils in the jeeps without any hassle for many years, then later switching to synthetic oils, only to develop oil leaks.
-After reverting back to regular oil, the leak miraculously stopped, and the owner vowed never to touch synthetic oil again.
+After reverting to regular oil, the leak miraculously stopped, and the owner vowed never to touch synthetic oil again.
 Now, you can decide if that was related to the oil switch or not, I’ll just leave that there as an FYI.

-Does Oil Brand Really Matter?
+Does Oil Brand Matter?

 What we do know for a certainty is that the oil brand you choose makes little to no difference anymore, since all modern oils produced by major companies are fantastic.
 I’m sure we can all agree that brand name is rather down to personal preference.
-If you prefer the way the Mobil 1 container looks over the Royal Purple, and they are both of similar grade, that’s completely your call.
-Nobody can confidently say with scientific evidence that one major brand is better than the other, it’s all a matter of opinion.
-Since the invention of multi-viscosity oil, it doesn’t much matter what brand or oil type you use.
-Just continue changing the oil and the oil filter every 3-5k miles (FSM stipulates 3k).

 3000-Mile vs 5000-Mile Oil Change Intervals

 There are two trains of thought when it comes to oil change intervals.
 On the one hand, we have a manufacturer who specifies an oil change interval of 3,000-5,000 miles.
-There are many owners who swear by 3,000-mile oil changes, yet others are happy to let it run to the 5K mark.
-Then there are marketing companies who aggressively punt the 3,000-mile oil changes, for obvious reasons.
-They use terms like oil discoloration, contamination, and oil breakdown to build their case.
+Many owners swear by 3,000-mile oil changes, yet others are happy to let it run to the 5K mark.

-Whatever side of the fence you are on, it’s totally ok.
+Whatever side of the fence you are on, it’s ok.
 If I must offer my personal opinion here, I tend to agree with the shorter oil changes and oil service intervals.
 Then again I drive a high-mileage diesel.

-The most important factor to remember is, oil is the lifeblood of your truck and clean oil is the number one important factor to protecting your engine and its longevity.
-If oil costs per year are not a factor for you, then so be it, change your oil as regularly as possible.
-I personally don’t care what it costs me per year for oil changes.
-I changed my own oil on every rig I’ve ever owned.
-Heck, I change my mind every 3 minutes too.
+The most important factor to remember is, that oil is the lifeblood of your truck and clean oil is the number one important factor in protecting your engine and its longevity.

 Let’s now look at what the main causes of oil degradation are, and why it’s so important to change your oil regularly.